How to Make Korean Cucumber Kimchi (Oi Sobagi) – Easy Summer Recipe

 Tip 1.
 Cross cuts can be tricky—try placing the cucumber inside a jar lid to prevent cutting too deep.
 Or lay chopsticks on both sides as a guide when slicing.

 Tip 2.
 If this feels like too much trouble, go ahead and slice the cucumbers all the way through.
 Then just mix them with the stuffing—easy and delicious!
 That’s the lazy shortcut I’ve come to love.
-And it works!
+This is actually the method I use most of the time.

 Dice the onion and cut the chives into 3–5 cm pieces.